LucasDelfino92/morrowindsharp/mendingmw.md

 ## UNCOMPRESSED VANILLA TEXTURES

-These textures must be installed before any other mod that replaces them, such as bug fixing mods.

 - [**Morrowind Uncompressed Vanilla Textures**](https://www.nexusmods.com/morrowind/mods/45551) by Bethesda Softworks
 Replaces most vanilla textures with textures shipped in the GOG release of Morrowind that have less compression artifacts and which the game doesn't use by default.
   - MO2 will tell you there's no game data on top level.
   - To fix this, right click on **Data Files** and click **Set data directory**.
 Click **OK**.

 ## BUG FIXES AND OPTIMIZATION

-These are the major bugfixing and optimization mods for Morrowind.
-No player should play Morrowind without these.

 - [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096) by half11
 The "official" unofficial fan patch for Morrowind, simply put the best out there.
 Should you decide to follow a guide that doesn't include this mod, get the hell out of there.